VictorColome/VictorColome/README.md

 # Hello there 👋

 ☁️ Working as a Data Engineer at [ClearPeaks](https://www.clearpeaks.com/).
-🤓 In my free time I develop scripts in LUA in FiveM - Founder and Head programmer of roleplay server ExodoRP.
+🤓 In my free time I develop LUA scripts in FiveM - Founder and former Head programmer of GTAV roleplay server ExodoRP.
 🎓 Studying a Data Science Msc at UOC.

 ## 💻 Technologies & Stacks